AlgyJr/ios_guides/Using-CocoaPods.md

 ## Overview

 This guide covers the basics of installing and adding CocoaPods to your project.
 By the end of it you will be able to add the most popular Pods to your project.

-In this guide we're going to add the AFNetworking Pod to give UIImageView the power to load web images, and we'll also add the MBProgressHUD Pod so we can create a nice loading screen.

-### Popular CocoaPods

-* `pod 'AFNetworking', '~> 2.0'`
-    - Gives UIImageView the super-power of loading web images (see example below)
-    - Infamous for making network requests easy
-* `pod 'MBProgressHUD', '~> 0.5'` - Displays a popup loading hud (see example below)

 ## Setup
-### Terminal
-Terminal is how you'll install and setup CocoaPods.
-You can open Terminal in the Applications/Utilities folder.

-### Install Cocoapods
+### Install CocoaPods

-You can install CocoaPods simply by typing the following 3 commands in your Terminal. *To the right of # is a comment for your viewing pleasure only.*
+You can install CocoaPods simply by typing the following 3 commands in your Terminal.

 ```
-gem update --system            # Updates RubyGems to latest version, may require your password
+gem update --system
-sudo gem install cocoapods     # installs CocoaPods, requires your password
+sudo gem install cocoapods
-pod setup                      # updates the "Pods" CocoaPods knows about
+pod setup
 ```

 ## Adding Cocoapods to your project

 ### Step 1 - Set your Terminal's directory
 A Terminal window is just like a Finder window on your Mac.
 It's only ever associated with one folder at a time.
 That folder is known as the "Present Working Directory."